GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Experiments

+\textbf{Scene editing.} We demonstrate the capability of editing generated content in \cref{fig:more_application} (d).
+For instance, the appearance of the gray pigeon can be altered to white by fine-tuning with a modified text prompt.
+Furthermore, the separated representations of objects and scenes allow for the rearrangement of the bird by scaling and transforming the 3D bounding box used for object generation.\\

-\textbf{Reflective surface.} We conduct experiments on more challenging scenarios, such as the reflective water surface.
-We tried to generate a wooden boat in the pond shown in Fig.~\ref{fig:more_boat} left.
-Thanks to the guidance from the stale diffusion model which is pre-trained on large-scale datasets, our method successfully generated wooden boats with reflections in the water, shown in Fig.~\ref{fig:more_boat} right.
-However, the reflection is not perfectly complete yet.
-We infer that the 3D bounding box's range limits the optimization of reflections because the exact region belonging to the reflection is uncertain.
-In other words, the reflections may appear outside the 3D box.
+\textbf{Reflective surface.} We conduct experiments on more challenging scenarios, such as the reflective surface.
+Specifically, we tried to generate boats in the pond (\cref{fig:more_boat} left).
+Interestingly, the generated boats have reflections in \cref{fig:more_boat} right.
+One possible explanation is that diffusion priors, learned from large amounts of data, encourage reflections to be generated to promote the composition quality with the surrounding scene.
+Despite potential inaccuracies and incompetency of generated reflections, our findings demonstrate the possibility of exploiting diffusion priors to produce rendering-related effects.
+In the future, improving the physical correctness of the generation is worth exploring.